Skip to main content

 mvn install -Dmaven.test.skip=true

-Just by doing above, all the SDK modules will be available under $HOME/.m2/repository, so that now you can use them on the machine.
-If you use Gradle, make sure to add mavenLocal() to repositories in your build.gradle.
+All of the SDK modules will be available under $HOME/.m2/repository, so that you can now use them on the machine.
+If you're using Gradle, make sure to add mavenLocal() to repositories in your build.gradle.

 repositories {